 The use of antibody-based therapeutics in cancer is rapidly expanding, providing opportunities for specific targeting of the broad range of malignancies in different disease stages and ways to (re)-engage patients’ immune systems.
 Antibodies play an invaluable role in the treatment of inflammatory diseases, cardiovascular disease, bone disease and ophthalmic disease.
 For infectious diseases, particularly emerging infectious diseases, investigators can rapidly identify therapeutic antibodies for lifesaving treatment or prophylaxis.
 Such antibodies could be available far in advance of novel vaccines, and have already been used in clinical trials.

-This symposium will highlight recent developments in antibody-based immunotherapy and vaccines, provide insights as to where the field in moving, and stimulate the interaction between experts in basic, applied and medical research and drug development.
+This symposium highlighted recent developments in antibody-based immunotherapy and vaccines, provide insights as to where the field in moving, and stimulate the interaction between experts in basic, applied and medical research and drug development.

 Learn about the history, contributions, and initiatives of The Antibody Society;